Will Dismukes: Political career

 On June 19, 2020, the Alabama Democratic Party called for Dismukes to resign from the legislature, citing his role as Chaplain of the Prattville Dragoons chapter of the Sons of Confederate Veterans organization, as well as social media posts showing him celebrating the Confederate States of America.
 On July 27, Dismukes spoke at an event memorializing and commemorating Nathan Bedford Forrest, the first leader of the Ku Klux Klan and a Confederate General.
 His appearance attracted attention from national media outlets, in part because it coincided with ceremonies honoring recently deceased civil rights leader and U.S. Congressman John Lewis.
 In both instances, Dismukes refused calls for his resignation.

+On August 6, 2020, an arrest warrant was issued for Dismukes in Montgomery County.
+District Attorney Daryl Bailey said his office received a complaint on May 20 "regarding an alleged theft of a large sum of money from an employee" at a business.
+The amount exceeded $2,500, per the statute, but "the alleged amount was a lot more than that", added Bailey.
+He was indicted on charges of theft in June 2021, and pleaded not guilty.
+A jury convicted him of theft on April 14, 2023.
+He was sentenced to five years of community corrections and two years of probation.

 Dismukes lost his bid for reelection on May 24, 2022, receiving 38% of the vote.

 Personal life

 Dismukes and his ex-wife, Amber, have a son and daughter.
 He also has a daughter with his wife Carol Dismukes.
 In addition to his political career, Dismukes operates a floor-covering business.

 Dismukes became an ordained minister of the Southern Baptist denomination in 2013, and was serving as a youth minister during his first campaign for office.
 He was elected as pastor of his Southern Baptist church in 2019.
-He resigned as pastor in July 2020, amid the national and local criticism for his appearance at the Forrest event, following a meeting with local Baptist leaders.
+He co-hosted a celebration of the life of KKK founder Nathan Bedford Forrest, and resigned as pastor in July 2020, amid the national and local criticism for his appearance at the Forrest event, following a meeting with local Baptist leaders.

-He was forced out of his church when he co-hosted a celebration of the life of KKK founder Nathan Bedford Forrest.

-On August 6, 2020, an arrest warrant was issued for Dismukes in Montgomery County.
-District Attorney Daryl Bailey said his office received a complaint on May 20 "regarding an alleged theft of a large sum of money from an employee" at a business.
-The amount exceeded $2,500, per the statute, but "the alleged amount was a lot more than that," added Bailey.
-He was indicted on charges of theft in June 2021, and pled not guilty.